dogyoons/dogyoons.github.io/teaching/sta250/pages/project.md

   - Handling questions from the audience

 ### Project report (early/mid June)
-* Final report in a typical ML conference format (max 9 pages excluding references)
+* Final report in a typical ML conference format (max 9 pages excluding references and appendices)
 * The report will be graded primarily based on
   - Clarity in writing
   - Correctness of results & soundness of arguments